 Tour Highlights:

-- Enjoy this Machu Picchu Day Trip from Cusco in a small group
+- Enjoy this Machu Picchu Day Trip from Cusco in a small group.

-- Admire the stunning scenery on the train journey to Machu Picchu
+- Admire the stunning scenery on the train journey to Machu Picchu.

-- Visit one of the new 7 Wonders of the World
+- Visit one of the New 7 Wonders of the World.

-Machu Picchu Full Day Tour at Glance
+Machu Picchu Full Day Tour at a Glance

 Included

-- Round-trip transportation
+- Round‑trip ground transportation

 - Entrance ticket to Machu Picchu

-- Professional tour guide
+- Professional English‑speaking tour guide

 Not Included